huggingface/hub-docs/docs/hub/spaces-config-reference.md

 Whether the Space stays on top of your profile.
 Can be useful if you have a lot of Spaces so you and others can quickly see your best Space.

 **`hf_oauth`** : _boolean_
 Whether a connected OAuth app is associated to this Space.
-See [Adding a Sign-In with HF button to your space](https://huggingface.co/docs/hub/spaces-oauth) for more details.
+See [Adding a Sign-In with HF button to your Space](https://huggingface.co/docs/hub/spaces-oauth) for more details.

 **`hf_oauth_redirect_path`** : _string_
 Authorized relative redirect path of the connected OAuth app. `/login/callback` and `/auth/callback` are authorized by default and do not need this parameter.
 See [Adding a Sign-In with HF button to your space](https://huggingface.co/docs/hub/spaces-oauth) for more details.

+**`disable_embedding`** : _boolean_
+Whether the Space iframe can be embedded in other websites.
+Defaults to false, i.e. Spaces *can* be embedded.